TartuNLP/epub-api/README.md

     - `MYSQL_PASSWORD` - MySQL password
     - `MYSQL_DATABASE` - MySQL database name.
 The user specified above must already have access to this database beforehand.
 Initialization and migrations will be handled automatically by this service.
-- Authentication parameters for the ASR worker:
+- Authentication parameters for the Epub worker:
-    - `API_USERNAME` - username that the ASR worker component will use to authenticate itself (to download audio and return transcriptions)
+    - `API_USERNAME` - username that the Epub worker component will use to authenticate itself (to download epub and return audiobook)
-    - `API_PASSWORD` - password that the ASR worker component will use to authenticate itself
+    - `API_PASSWORD` - password that the Epub worker component will use to authenticate itself
 - Cleanup configuration for files and database records:
     - `API_CLEANUP_INTERVAL` (optional) - how often cleanup is initiated (in seconds, `60` by default)
     - `API_EXPIRATION_THRESHOLD` (optional) - number of seconds after which the job is marked as cancelled (if the job